KelvinMvungi/product-preview-card-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/HTML) - This helped me for some HTML markup.
+- [(https://developer.mozilla.org/en-US/docs/Web/HTML)] - This helped me for some HTML markup.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.w3schools.com/css) - This is an amazing article which helped me finally understand center items.
+- [(https://www.w3schools.com/css)] - This is an amazing article which helped me finally understand center items.
 I'd recommend it to anyone still learning this concept.